Threadbare and mean-spirited, Rambo: Last Blood confirms a suspicion of mine.

 Special shout out goes to the awful rear projection for the some of the car scenes.
 I’m not sure why they needed to do it, but it’s terrible.

 The author of the book the series is based on has disowned Last Blood, and he’s absolutely right to.
 What started as a meaningful representation of the effects of war has mutated into something that takes great delight in ‘cool kills’.
-War changed Rambo, but not into something I can recommend.
+War changed Rambo, but not into something I can recommend or will watch again.